magicmonkey/lifxjs/Protocol.md

 ### <a name="0x23"></a>0x23 - Info state

-Sent to a bulb to request its [info?] state.
+Received from a bulb in response to a request for info state.

 #### Payload (24 bytes)